Alexandre Angélique de Talleyrand-Périgord

-Alexandre Angélique de Talleyrand-Périgord (16 October 1736 – 20 October 1821) was a French churchman and politician.
+Alexandre Angélique de Talleyrand-Périgord (16 October 1736 – 20 October 1821) was a French Cardinal and archbishop.
 He was the paternal uncle of Charles-Maurice de Talleyrand-Périgord (1754–1838).

 Life

 Education

 Alexandre Angélique de Talleyrand-Périgord attended the Jesuit school of La Flèche en Sarthe.
 He continued at the Saint-Sulpice seminary in Paris, where he graduated with a degree in theology, and at the law faculty at Reims where he obtained a license in utroque jure that is to say, jointly in both canon law and civil law.

 Early ecclesiastical career

 Talleyrand-Périgord was ordained a priest in 1761.

 He returned to the service of the vicar general of the diocese of Verdun in 1762.

 He was elected bishop in partibus of Trajanopolis and was appointed Bishop coadjutor of Reims on December 27, 1766.
+In that role, he lived a luxurious lifestyle.

-He was also Grand Almoner of France.
-He was elevated to the Archbishopric of Reims on October 27, 1777 and became Abbot commendatory of the abbey Notre-Dame de Cercamp from 1777 to 1789.
+He was also Grand Almoner of France, and was elevated to the Archbishopric of Reims, on October 27, 1777.

+He became Abbot commendatory of the abbey Notre-Dame de Cercamp from 1777 to 1789.

 Talleyrand-Périgord was a member of the Assembly of the Clergy from 1780 to 1788, member of the Assembly of Notables in 1787 and deputy of the clergy to the Estates General of 1789.